 Typically, store-bought bread does not contain eggs.
 Of course, this depends entirely on the type of bread you’re buying.
-Simple bread like white, whole wheat, or even ciabatta won’t contain eggs, while biscuits and cornbread will.
+Simple bread like white, whole wheat or even ciabatta won’t contain eggs, while biscuits and cornbread will.

 What kind of bread does not have eggs?

 The bulk of bread out there will not contain eggs, considering the basic bread recipe combines yeast, water, sugar, flour, and salt.
 So, it likely won’t contain eggs if it is not a quick bread or a flavored bread.
-For example, white, whole wheat, and Italian are fine.
+For example, white, whole wheat, and Italian bread are fine.

-Is egg added in bun?
+Is egg added to bun?

 Eggs are not traditionally found in bun recipes, but that doesn’t mean it’s impossible.
 The best thing to do is check the ingredients or ask the baker.
 While most buns are made with a combination of flour, yeast, butter, sugar, and milk, some are enriched with an egg.